 (b) on the successful completion of which a student is awarded a major higher education and training award at level 6 or above on the National Framework of Qualifications

 Applicants must have been resident in the Irish State for three of the past five years on the date on which a year of study commences

 How will Bursaries be awarded?

-As it is expected that the number of applications will exceed the number of bursaries available, priority will be given to the eligible applicants who can provide evidence of membership of more than one of the categories listed, the significance and impact of the socio-economic dis-advantage and the barriers experienced.
-The awarding of the bursary is dependent on the student registering in the higher education institution that has made the conditional award.
+As it is expected that the number of applications will exceed the number of bursaries available, priority will be given to the eligible applicants who can provide evidence of membership of more than one of the categories listed, the significance and impact of the socio-economic disadvantage and the barriers experienced.

 When will Bursaries be awarded?

-Bursaries will be paid in two installments annually (Semester 1 & 2)
+Bursaries will be paid in two instalments annually (Semester 1 & 2)

-- Bursary holders will be expected to fulfill the regulations of their college/institute and to undergo any examination/assessment as determined by their college/institute.
+- Bursary holders will be expected to fulfil the regulations of their college/institute and to undergo any examination/assessment as determined by their college/institute.

 - Bursaries will be renewed on successful progression to the next year of the course.
 It will not be paid in respect of a repeat period of study (the institution may waive this rule in exceptional circumstances).

 - A bursary holder wishing to change programme must have the prior written approval of their institution and will not receive the Bursary until they have progressed to a level which they haven’t previously completed on the previous course.